 Functional doctor

 A functional doctor can help determine the root cause of your bad breath.
 A functional medicine doctor may analyze the bacteria in your mouth to determine its cause.
-Some of the most common causes of bad breath include tooth decay, medications, sinus infections, diet, dry mouth, poor oral health, and a plethora of medical issues.
+Some of the most common causes of bad breath include tooth decay, medications, sinus infections, diet, dry mouth, poor oral health, and many medical issues.
 Determining the root cause of your bad breath can help your functional healthcare practitioner determine the best treatment option for your unique needs.

 Green tea